amelieberry/google-homepage/README.md

+# Google Homepage
-This is a project that does google search
+This is a project that clones the google homepage